snakemode/ably-space-game/README.md

 });
 ```

-This block of code does three important things, it:
+This block of code does four important things, it:
+* accepts the list of clickable elements from the client, creating 10 game moves out of them.
-* creates a new instance of our `Game` class, defined in `game.js`, passing a `user identifier` to the constructor.
+* creates a new instance of our `Game` class, defined in `game.js`
-* passes a function called `ably.onGameStateChanged` as the second constructor parameter
+* passes a function called `publishToAbly` as the first constructor parameter, and the moves as the second.
 * stores the game in an array called `games`, using an `id` property generated when we construct our new game

 The API returns the `status` of the game by calling the function `game.status()` - this contains a unique Id that the client will use on subsequent interactions.